hed-standard/hed-specification/docs/source/Appendix_A.md

 * - `required`
   - node
   - Event-level HED string must include this tag.
+* - `reserved`
+  - node
+  - This tag has special meaning and requires <br/>special handling by tools.
+* - `rooted`*
+  - node
+  - A top-level library schema node should appear<br/>under this standard schema node when merged.
 * - `SIUnit`
   - unit
   - This unit represents an SI unit and can be modified.